PaulRaatschen/Plan-Merging-Project-Sauerbrei-Raatschen/README.md

 ### Benchmarker

-Runs each solver over an instance, or over multiple generated instances.
+Runs each solver on an instance, or over multiple generated instances.
-How new instance should be generated must be defined in the pythonfile itself.
+How new instance should be generated must be defined in the python file itself.

 (Requieres [pandas](https://pandas.pydata.org/docs/index.html))
 File: benchmarker.py